How Drishti Improves Focus and Stability in Ashtanga Yoga

 In Ashtanga yoga, drishti works alongside breath (free breathing with sound) and asana (postures) as the three pillars of practice.

-Together, these three elements turn Ashtanga from a physical workout into a genuine inner discipline.
+Together, these three elements turn Ashtanga from a physical workout into a real inner practice.

 Try It in Your Next Practice!